 Ways to tell them apart:

-• If you can replace it with for a while and the sentence still makes sense, use awhile.
+If you can replace the phrase with for a short time and it makes sense, awhile is likely the right choice.